The Crucial Role of Communication in Ancient Warfare

 Messengers and Runners

 For complex orders that could not be signaled by horn or flag, armies employed runners or mounted messengers.
 These individuals were often young, fast, and highly trusted.
 They memorized messages verbatim or carried written scrolls, and they had to navigate the chaos of battle to reach their target officer.
 The Roman cursores were a dedicated corps of runners.
-In the Greek army, the hemerodromoi (day-runners) were renown for their endurance.
+In the Greek army, the hemerodromoi (day-runners) were renowned for their endurance.
 The Mongols used a relay system of mounted archers that could pass a message hundreds of miles in days—a precursor to the modern Pony Express.
+The Athenians employed the dromokeryx (running herald) who carried sealed diplomatic messages across enemy territory, often risking capture.
+Messengers also played a key role in coordinating supply lines and reinforcing units during prolonged engagements.

 Training and Discipline in Communication

 All these methods were useless without rigorous training.
 Ancient warriors did not just learn to fight; they learned to listen, look, and respond as a single organism.
-This required discipline that started long before battle.
+This required discipline that started long before battle, often integrated into daily physical and tactical drills.

 Drills and Repetition